calumdavey/calumdavey.oldsite/_posts/2018-10-10-The Library.md

 There are two ingredients: libraries, and librarians; you cannot have one without the other.
 The library is a space — and being in the library is a time-in-space — where people go to work quietly.
 But it would not be a library without the librarian to enforce the rules and to shoulder the socially transgressive burden of telling people to stop chatting.
 However, the librarian is just a person without the library; they cannot, by force of being a librarian, make people be quiet on the bus.
 There is a contract with the librarian, made by stepping into a library, that we will submit to the rules for the better of ourselves.

 Translating this for digital communication means identifying a virtual library that people can enter, with rules enforced by a virtual librarian.
-It is important that the libraries are socially sanctioned — being in a library is more than just a status update or out-of-office reply — and that the librarian, whatever system that is, is empowered and, crucially, _willing to enforce_ (e.g. have people be annoyed with them for being a stickler for the rules) their power to protect the sanctity of the library.
+It is important that the libraries are socially sanctioned — being in a library is more than just a status update or out-of-office reply — and that the librarian, whatever system that is, is empowered and, crucially, _willing to enforce_ their power to protect the sanctity of the library (e.g. have people be annoyed with them for being a stickler for the rules).

 I’m imagining software that sits on people’s computers (and phones?) called ‘The Library’.
 One can go into The Library with a click.
 All email and messaging will be immediately blocked before reaching your devices.
 Senders will receive a message that you are ‘in the library’ and not to be disturbed.
 As with real libraries, The Library would not tolerate people going in an out; after entering, you would need to stay a minimum of 30 minutes before being able to take a break.
 And breaks could only be so long too — no leaving your stuff in The Library while you hang out in the cafe.
 At the end of each week, The Library would tell you how long you had spent there.